yaqoobcs/greans-snns-tpr/Ch 5 Networks evolved with or without intrinsic noise/README.txt

+# Ch 5 networks evolved in the presence or absence noise in the membrane potential of each neuron in the network

 To load a network file run GreansInt_ReleaseUPX
 Select Genomes from the top menu
 From the drop-down list select "load and show individual files" Choose the network file to load
-Choose Yes to load model parameters from the network file A new individul window will open
+Choose Yes to load model parameters from the network file A new individual window will open
 Select windows from the top menu
 From the drop-down menu select "show genome"
 The default view mode is Genome to generate the network select Network